Darlings (film)

 Darlings is a 2022 Indian Hindi-language black comedy film co-written and directed by Jasmeet K. Reen, in her directorial debut, from a screenplay by Parveez Sheikh, and produced by Alia Bhatt (in her debut production), Gauri Khan and Gaurav Verma under the banners Red Chillies Entertainment and Eternal Sunshine Productions.
 The film stars Bhatt herself, Shefali Shah, Vijay Varma and Roshan Mathew in the lead roles.

 Darlings was released on Netflix on 5 August 2022.
 It received positive reviews from the critics.
 The film received more than 10 million watching hours globally in its opening weekend, the highest for any non-English language original Indian film.

 At the 2023 Filmfare OTT Awards, Darlings received 11 nominations, including Best Web Original Film, Best Director in a Web Original Film (Reen) and Best Actor in a Web Original Film (Varma), and won five awards, including Best Actress in a Web Original Film (Bhatt) and Best Supporting Actress in a Web Original Film (Shah).

 Plot

-Hamza Shaikh is an alcoholic who consistently beats his wife Badrunissa "Badru" Shaikh (née Ansari) after drinking.
-Badru finds many ways to try and make him quit drinking, one of which is insisting her & Hamza have a child.
-Hamza is constantly in a tiff with the rest of the society members for a renovation of the chawl they reside in.
-Badru attends one of the meetings in which the final decision on the renovation of the building is to be taken.
-She attends the meeting, despite Hamza asking her not to, and is beaten up again.
-Zulfi, who does odd jobs around the chawl, often visits Badru and her mother Shamshunissa "Shamshu" Ansari.
-He is aware of the torture Badru suffers from each day, and files a complaint against Hamza.
-Hamza is arrested but promises Badru he will quit drinking once they have a child.
-Badru gets Hamza out of jail, but suffers more abuse at his hands.
-Hamza then finds out that his liver is damaged and he needs to quit drinking or he'll die.
-That evening, upon returning home, Hamza learns that Badru is pregnant with their child, and he pretends to quit drinking because of his promise.
-Meanwhile, Hamza is hell-bent on knowing who filed the complaint against him.
-He eventually finds out that Zulfi did it and that Badru knew about it the whole time.
-Despite knowing that Badru is pregnant, Hamza hits her, because he suspects that Badru and Zulfi are having an affair.
-Hamza beats Badru and pushes her down a flight of stairs, which results in her suffering a miscarriage.
-On this day Hamza was not under the influence of any alcohol, so Badru is finally able to see that Hamza is truly an abusive husband.
-After being hospitalized and losing her child, Badru vows to treat Hamza just the way he treated her.